Jasongiks/Nuclear_explosions_clustering_and_classification_model/README.md

 # Objectives
 1. Cluster the explosions recorded.
 2. Perform a descriptive analysis for each of the clusters indicate how they are different from each other.
+3. Create a classification model that accurately classifies new nuclear explosions.

+# Data Source
+The dataset provided is published by the Stockholm International Peace Research Institute.